jianshu93/Range_expansion_competition/README.md

 ### results-figure3.R

 This script visualizes mean abundance over time for the long-term (100 generations) simulations.
-It requires that this data exist in folder /Data and can be used to recreate Figure 3 in the main text.
+It requires that data exists in folder /Data and can be used to recreate Figure 3 in the main text.

 ### results-figure4.R